ksaivenketpatro/corelapp/README.md

 The Data folder is used to store databases, if needed, for the Corel App.

 ## Backend
-The Backend section is currently in development.
+The Backend section is currently in development..